-Have you ever walked by a classroom and seen all of the students working quietly on an assignment or actively participating in the lesson and then walking past the classroom next to it and everyone is kind of doing their own thing while a lesson is in progress?
+Have you ever walked by a classroom and seen all of the students working quietly on an assignment or actively participating in the lesson and then walking past the classroom next to it you see everyone is kind of doing their own thing while a lesson is in progress?
 I’m talking about cell phones out, chatting in the back of the classroom, heck chatting in the front of the classroom, work being done for other classes, or even games being played on their cell phone or laptop?
 When I see this, it always leaves me wondering, what did those teachers do different from one another that has their classes operating how they do.

 Most will say, “Well it’s all about classroom management.”
 According to Elizabeth Mulvahill in her article What is Classroom Management, “classroom management refers to the wide variety of skills and techniques that teachers use to ensure that their classroom runs smoothly, without disruptive behavior from students.”
 Most of the people who I have encountered who work in education have a very similar definition of classroom management that they lead with.
 However, as I’ve read this definition, as well as many others that are similar, I find it very flawed.